gungun974/flutter_multi_date_range_picker/README.md

-onlyOne = false // Allow only one selection selectionColor = Colors.lightGreenAccent // Sets the color of the selection buttonColor = Colors.lightGreenAccent // Sets the color of the buttons primaryTextColor = Colors.black // Sets the color of UI text dateTextColor = Colors.black // Sets the color of calendar date ignoreTextColor = Colors.grey // Sets the color of external calendar date
+onlyOne = false // Allow only one selection selectionColor = Colors.lightGreenAccent // Sets the color of the selection buttonColor = Colors.lightGreenAccent // Sets the color of the buttons buttonTextColor = Colors.black // Sets the color of text in buttons primaryTextColor = Colors.black // Sets the color of UI text dateTextColor = Colors.black // Sets the color of calendar date ignoreTextColor = Colors.grey // Sets the color of external calendar date